-What type of students do you teach at Northcoders?
+What type of students do you teach?

 Learning with such a diverse group of people is great for everyone.
 We all bring something unique to the mix.

 The affordability in comparison to London makes it the ideal place to study, live and work.
 It is a vibrant hive of creative, social and sporting activity not to mention the booming tech scene.

 As reported by the FT, the Office of National Statistics and Tech City UK the region has recently seen the creation of nearly 300,000 digital jobs.
 Tech companies in the area are worth nearly £10bn to the value of UK economy.

 Greater Manchester is the biggest single tech hub outside London.
 Many major digital businesses and organisations like the BBC, Sainsburys and Missguided are located in Manchester making it the perfect place to start your new tech career.

 We’re based at Federation House in Manchester with easy access by train, tram, bus or car.
 We're a 2-minute walk from Victoria Station, and a 1-minute walk (maximum!) from Shudehill Tram and Bus Stations.
 If you’re coming by car, we recommend Shudehill NCP for an early bird rate of £4.50, if you arrive before 9am.
 There is also plenty of on-street parking for free within a 10-minute walk.

 Coding is the process of creating software, VR, AI, websites, games and much more.
 The programs on your computer, apps on your phone, Facebook, and this website – they’re all made with code.

 How do I know coding is for me?